cocos/cocos-docs/en/animation/skeletal-animation.md

 | Property | Description |
 | :--- | :-- |
-| Operation | Any changes will not take effect until "Cook" is clicked to recalculate and apply.
+| Operation | Any changes will not take effect until **Cook** button is clicked to recalculate and apply.
 | Materials | Custom effect is needed for this final material - the shader code should handle all the intricacies of the batching process.
 | LightmapSettings | Used for lightmapping, please refer to [Lightmapping](.../../../concepts/scene/light/lightmap.md) for details.
 | ShadowCastingMode | Specifies whether the current model will cast shadows, which needs to [enable shadow effect](.../../../concepts/scene/shadow.md#enable-shadow-effect) in the scene first.